gildahl/arcadeEIP/distribution/readme.txt

 Basic controls - available while a game is playing
 -------------------------------------------------------------------------------
 Menu:                 '                Toggle game selection menu
 Pause:                , (comma)        Pause emulator.
-Exit:             . (period)       Exit emulator.
+Exit (normal):        . (period)       Exits emulator, then arcadeEIP.
-Magic Key:        . (period)       Hold 2-3 seconds to display the game selection menu Previous Game:    [   or q         Go back to previous game in autoplay list Next Game:        ]   or w         Advance to next game in autoplay list
+Magic Key:            . (period)       Hold 2-3 seconds to display the game selection menu Previous Game:        [   or q         Go back to previous game in autoplay list Next Game:            ]   or w         Advance to next game in autoplay list Exit (panic):         Ctrl-Alt-k       (Use RIGHT Ctrl-Alt) Exit (during hang, black screen, etc.)

 Quick-Switch game picker menu controls (only used when in the menu)
 --------------------------------------------------------------------------------